psanan/swiss-german-english/README.md

 ## Scope and data conventions

-The main data source is [translations.tsv](./translations.tsv).
+The main data source is [translations.tsv](./translations.tsv), a small set of translations of Swiss German strings to English and optionally High German ones.

-This is a curated set of examples to help someone (roughly like me) learn.
+We present a curated set of examples to cover as much of the difference between High German and Zürich Swiss German as possible.

 It's not a complete reference or dictionary.

-Rather, it's aggressively example-based.
-The underlying data is a small set of translations of Swiss German strings to English and optionally High German ones.
+It's not gentle - it expects you to think critically about the examples, which may demonstrate more than one concept.
+The aim is, however, that it's 100% accurate, to the extent that the language is even well-defined.
+I am 100% sure I have not attained this goal.
+If you (especially if you're a native Zürich Swiss German speaker) find a mistake, please open an issue or pull request for this repository.

 Interesting usage and differences from High German should be shown, not told.
 Clarify by using longer examples, e.g.  since "mir" can mean both "we" and "to me", include entries like "mir sind" and "mit mir".

 A given Swiss German string should only appear in a single entry.
 Entries can have multiple strings in each language.
+Not tabs are allowed.
 Any of the English or High German strings must be a valid translation of any of the Swiss German strings.
 This covers variations both in spelling (which should only be relevant for Swiss German), interchangeable strings in the source language (e.g. "doch" and "moll" in Swiss